- "Reliable recall" refers to the act of calling your dog to come and always expecting them to respond.

 If this sounds like your dog’s current recall, you may have a “poisoned cue.”
 This generally happens unintentionally and occurs when the cue either has an unclear meaning or takes on a negative association for the dog, so they ignore it.
 The easiest way to poison a cue is to overuse it by repeating the word over and over without your dog responding.

 In this case, the best thing to do is to change your verbal cue to something new.
 For example, if you had previously used “come,” you could shift to something like “here” or “close.”
-It’s best to go back to basics and start at the beginning when introducing the new recall cue.
+Go back to basics and start at the beginning when introducing the new recall cue.

 Recall Training Tips

-- Don’t repeat yourself.
+- Do not repeat yourself.
 If you have to repeat your recall cue, the environment may be too distracting.
-Or, your dog doesn’t understand the skill well enough for the level you are trying to train.
+Alternatively, your dog may not understand the skill well enough for the level you at which you are trying to train them.

 - Never punish your dog for coming to you.
-Even if you’re frustrated because your pup took their time before coming, you still should always praise a recall.
+Even if you are frustrated because your pup took their time before coming, always praise a recall.

 - Reward!
 When training recalls, use high-value treats and toys for your dog.
 This is especially true when your dog is learning.
 Always reward the recall, because you want them to associate coming with getting something great.

-- If you require recall in an emergency like if a gate was left open, don’t chase your dog.
-That’s likely to make them continue the “game” you don’t want to play by moving away from you.
+- If you require recall in an emergency, do not chase your dog.
+That is likely to make them continue the “game” by moving away from you.
 Instead, try running away from your dog to inspire them to chase after you.

 Need some help training your dog?
 While you may not be able to attend in-person training classes during COVID-19, we are here to help you virtually through AKC GoodDog!
 Helpline.
 This live telephone service connects you with a professional trainer who will offer unlimited, individualized advice on everything from behavioral issues to CGC prep to getting started in dog sports.